udevbe/greenfield/README.md

 and finally
 - `yarn start`

-> **_NOTE:_**  Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
-To change preferences in Firefox, visit `about:config`.

 This will start a development build+run.
 You should now see something that says `Compositor proxy started.
 Listening on port 8081`.

-In our demo compositor we can now input the url `localhost:8081/gtk4-demo` to launch the application in the Greenfield Compositor Proxy.
+In our demo compositor we can now input the proxy url `localhost:8081/gtk4-demo` to launch the application in the Greenfield Compositor Proxy.
 You should see a bunch of message appear in the log output of the compositor-proxy that we started earlier.

-Ofcourse we can also change the application that is started.
+Of course, we can also change or configure additional applications that can be started, or secure the proxy with a username and password.

 Typing `yarn start --help` reveals the set of commands that we can use to configure the compositor proxy:

 ```
 Usage